Christine Taylor, Author of One Small Bag

-Some Key Facts about Andorra and the Capital, Andorra La Vella
+1 Some Key Facts about Andorra

-Andorra is a landlocked principality nestled high n the Pyrenees, between France and Spain.
+1. Andorra is a landlocked principality nestled high n the Pyrenees, between France and Spain.
 While It’s the 17th smallest country in the world at 468km2, It’s the largest micro-nation in Europe.
 Its capital, Andorra La Vella, is the highest capital in Europe.
 There are no airports or train stations in Andorra.
 It is only accessible by road from France or Spain.

-The language of Andorra is Catalan, although you will hear French and Spanish spoken and many people speak English too.
+2. The language of Andorra is Catalan, although you will hear French and Spanish spoken and many people speak English too.
 The currency is Euro, even though the principality is not in the EU.

-Andorra’s mountainous and dramatic landscape means skiing is one of the main draws, This, along with a low tax regime, attracts duty free shoppers.
-Final fact about Andorra for you.
-There are around 25 museums in Andorra, this means it has the most museums per head of anywhere in the world except for a tiny island off New Zealand called Niue
+5. There are around 25 museums in Andorra, this is the most museums per head of anywhere in the world except for a tiny island off New Zealand called Niue!

-Map of Andorra La Vella
+2 Map of Andorra La Vella

 I have created a map to reference the places referred to in this blog.

-Things to see and do in Andorra de Vella
+3 Top Things to Do in Andorra

 Salvador Dali made the piece in 1984 and it was installed in this prominent position in the city square next to the river in 2010.